- How much do the online MS programs and Certificate programs cost?

 - Who do I contact to find out more information?

 1.)
 Current tuition rates for our program offerings can be found at the MSU controller's website.
 Lifelong education students enroll at the standard Lifelong Graduate Education rate.

 2.)
 Start at the MSU Office of Financial Aid website where you can begin by completing the FAFSA application.
 Currently there are no assistantship positions available for Online Masters students.
 We are very willing to work with employers who offer tuition reimbursement or other education benefits to their employees.
 You should also consider applying for government education grants and loans and perhaps private loans.

 3.)
-Both the MS and PSM degrees are designed to accommodate full-time and part-time students.
+Both MS degrees are designed to accommodate full-time and part-time students.
 To complete all course requirements, the program will take a minimum of 1 1/2 years, but most people complete the program in 2 – 2.5 years.
 The College of Osteopathic Medicine requires that the MS programs be completed within 6 years.